Foxhound401/AWS-SAA-C02/README.md

 Goal: I want to get the cert in one month

 - I have experience with AWS, and have access to resources to test and do hand-on
-- I have strong experience with linux
+- I have strong experience with linux (this mean I can diagnostic and pull my hairs out for a couple of hours and still feel fun)
 - I have strong experience with docker
 - I have strong experience with k8s
 - ~~I know vim, vim will speed up the process 300%~~